abinit/abipy/README.rst

 ``SCRIPT COMMAND --help`` to get the documentation for ``COMMAND``.
 For further information, please consult the `scripts docs <http://abinit.github.io/abipy/scripts/index.html>` section.

-.. _InstallConda:

 How to install conda ?
 ======================

+Download the `miniconda installer <https://conda.io/miniconda.html>`.
+Select python3.6 and the version corresponding to your operating system.

-Download the `miniconda installer <https://conda.io/miniconda.html>` If you are a Linux user, download and install `miniconda` on your local machine with:
+If you are a Linux user, download and install `miniconda` on your local machine with:

     wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh